 Treatment for bronchitis usually depends on the cause.
 The causes include smoking, air pollution, and bacterial and viral pathogens.
-Treatment of bronchitis is very important; if left untreated, other health problems may arise.
+Bronchitis treatment is very important; other health problems may arise if left untreated.
 This includes pneumonia and asthma.

-Bronchitis caused by viral pathogens usually disappears after a few days.
+Bronchitis, caused by viral pathogens, usually disappears after a few days.
 This kind of bronchitis is not usually serious.
-Bronchitis caused by smoking needs one to stop the habit.
+Smoking needs to stop if it causes bronchitis.
 This is the only sure treatment for bronchitis for a smoker.
-Drugs can be used as one stops habit.
+Drugs can be used as a one-stop habit.
 If not stopped, the condition will reappear.
 This can lead to more chronic issues such as pneumonia, asthma, and cancer.

-Treatment of bronchitis caused by bacteria can be done using antibiotics.
+Antibiotics are a treatment option for bacterial bronchitis.
 Note that antibiotics are not effective in conditions not caused by bacterial pathogens.
 The antibiotics can be used together with expectorant cough syrup.
 This makes it easier for harmful lung bacteria to be expelled from the phlegm.
-Most of the symptoms of the condition disappear within days of treatment of bronchitis.
+Most of the symptoms of the condition disappear within days of bronchitis treatment.

-Another treatment option that has been effective to reduce the symptoms of bronchitis is a natural treatment.
+Another treatment option that has been effective in reducing the symptoms of bronchitis is a natural treatment.
 Natural bronchitis treatment has been proven effective without causing any side effects.